Dmccart5/CAPP-30370-Projects/README.md

 CAPP-30370-Projects
 ===================

-This is my class file for CAPP 30370 at the University of Notre Dame.
+This is my class folder for CAPP 30370 at the University of Notre Dame.